tuandung222/Vietnamese-Sentiment-from-Word2Vec-RNN-LSTM-to-PhoBERT/README.md

 ## Overview

+### 📘 Project Background

+This project was initially started a year ago with the primary goal of training and evaluating various models on the **VLSP 2016 Vietnamese Sentiment Analysis** dataset.
-This project was originally started a year ago.
-I am currently in the process of finalizing the source code for this repository, with the goal of turning it into a complete MLOps-ready project.
+Currently, I am in the process of refining the source code, with the intention of transforming this repository into a fully structured, MLOps-ready project.

 ### 🔧 Current Status